svmiller/post8000/course-materials.md

 *Will also be used extensively, but is [available electronically through Clemson's library](http://libcat.clemson.edu/record=b3513527) and the Canvas module for the course:*

 Best, Henning and Christof Wolf (eds.).
 2014.
 [The SAGE Handbook of Regression Analysis and Causal Inference](https://www.amazon.com/Handbook-Regression-Analysis-Causal-Inference/dp/1446252442).
-London, UK: SAGE Publications Ltd
+London, UK: SAGE Publications, Ltd.

 ## A Comment on Assigned Books and Graduate-Level Methods Instruction